trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 RdSAP files are required at Assessment and Project Completion stages.
 The xml content of the file must be supplied in the fields, if you are exploring the API and need an online tool to escape characters then https://www.freeformatter.com/json-escape.html works well.

 TrustMark is not responsible for external websites and their functionality or security, we advise that only non-personal test data is used with any of the tools listed.

-## MCS Measures and Testing

-In order to use MCS measures you must provide an MCS Certificate Reference that can be validated.
-Therefore, the certificate reference must exist in the MCS Testing Database and the returned certificate must have a matching property postcode and technology.

-`MCS-01109079-R` is a valid testing mcsCertificateReference value and must match against a postcode of `IP7 6RL` and an MCS technology of `2`, for example `DW-305` would be a valid measure type.

 ## Visualising